-Hendrik Lang, BMW’s SVP of Supply Chain Strategy and Sustainability, attended London Climate Action Week in June.
+Hendrik Lang, BMW’s senior vice-president of supply chain strategy and sustainability, attended London Climate Action Week in June.
 He talks BMW’s successes with carbon contracts, collaboration and convincing suppliers of sustainability’s benefits.
-Report by Ilkhan Ozsevim.
+Report by Ilkhan Ozsevim

 London Climate Action Week took place on the 26 June, with an interesting panel discussion on “Driving the decarbonisation of complex supply chains.”
-Representing the automotive logistics world was Hendrik Lang, Senior Vice President of Supply Chain Strategy and Sustainability.
+Representing BMW was Hendrik Lang, senior vice-president of supply chain strategy and sustainability.

-But sustainability is not a new concept for BMW.
+Sustainability is not a new concept for BMW.
 It was the first automotive company to employ an environmental officer, way back in 1973.
-For decades, the carmaker has focused on improving efficiency, reducing emissions, and decreasing fuel consumption.
-This effort culminated in the early 2000s with its ‘Efficient Dynamics’ program, leading to the BMW i initiative, which first brought Electric Vehicles (EVs) to market.
-Then in 2013, the OEM introduced the i3, the first global premium electric vehicle, which was a significant success and had a real impact on the entire industry.
+For decades, the carmaker has focused on improving efficiency, reducing emissions and decreasing fuel consumption.
+This effort culminated in the early 2000s with its ‘Efficient Dynamics’ programme, leading to the BMWi initiative, which first brought electric vehicles (EVs) to market.
+Then in 2013, the OEM introduced the i3, the first global premium EV, which was a success.

 The experience has been invaluable to BMW, allowing it to gain substantial knowledge and experience in EVs.
-And now with climate considerations and technological shifts catalysing the race to net zero, the carmaker is on track to have 25 different, fully battery EVs - including both four-wheel and two-wheel models - by the end of 2024.
+And now with climate considerations and technological shifts catalysing the race to net zero, the carmaker is on track to have 25 different battery EVs, including both four-wheel and two-wheel models, by the end of 2024.
 Its goal is for 50% of all the cars it sells worldwide, to be battery electric by 2030.
+In the UK, with its current targets, this percentage is expected to be even higher.

 “Last year, BMW finalised 707 contracts for carbon-reduced products, resulting in a 1.7 million ton CO2 reduction in its supply chain in 2023”